 Your blog is boring.
-Upgrade to a hub
+Upgrade to a content hub

 Chris Lakin Sep 2 2015